softwaresaved/CW-ideas/CONTRIBUTING.md

 ## Contributing to the website code
 The templates for the website are in `themes/PaperMod/layouts` and the 'special pages' (like the 'By Year' view) are defined as special markdown pages in `content`.
 Please see the [Hugo documentation](https://gohugo.io/documentation/) for more information on how to edit these.

+## Publishing pages

+The publishing of the pages is done by GitHub Actions.
+You should ensure that these have been enabled by your repository.